AdobeDocs/experience-manager-64.ja-JP/help/mobile/phonegap.md

 title: PhoneGap
 seo-title: PhoneGap
 description: PhoneGap
-seo-description: 'このページでは、AEM での Adobe PhoneGap Enterprise 用のオーサリングの概要について説明します。  '
+seo-description: Follow this page to get started with authoring for Adobe PhoneGap Enterprise in AEM.
 uuid: 256a9f66-4c66-434c-be79-01be3c02d688
 contentOwner: msm-service
 content-type: reference